kallebelins/mvp24hours-netcore/docs/en-us/database/use-repository.md

 	rpEntity.LoadRelation(entity, x => x.PropertyList, clause: c => c.Active, limit: 1);
 }

-// create new criterion from an existing one var pagingNew = paging.NewCriteria(navigation: new List<string> { "PropertyList" });
+// create new criteria from an existing one var pagingNew = paging.NewCriteria(navigation: new List<string> { "PropertyList" });

 // create new expression criteria from an existing one